Do you simultaneously feel like you’re TOO MUCH and somehow also NOT ENOUGH?

 PSYCHOTHERAPY FOR TRAUMA & DISSOCIATION and SEXUAL WELLNESS

-I always (yep, always) filter your experiences through an interdisciplinary lens that includes history: your history, intergenerational histories, the history of your intersecting identities, the history of systems in which we all live.
+My interdisciplinary lens that focuses on history: your history, intergenerational histories, the history of your intersecting identities, the history of systems in which we all live.
 We’ll be exploring meanings of these pasts to make sense of your present, all the while looking towards the future.
+Eye Movement Desensitization and Reprocessing (EMDR) scaffolds our sessions, with ego state theories (I use terms such as “parts work“) always in action.

 • sexuality